Boomer-Sooner-PC/Boomer-Sooner-PC.github.io/README.md

 ## About

 This is my personal website designed to be hosted on GitHub pages.
-It is built using Gatsby so I can learn React.
-It also hosts some projects I have that are not built using Gatsby, but are still moved to the build directory.
+It is built using React.

 ## How to set up

 -   have node.js installed
 -   have python installed
--   have gatsby.js installed

 1. cd into the /src folder and run `npm install -i`
-2. cd back into the parent directory
+2. cd back into the main directory
-3. run `compile.py`
+3. then run `python compile.py`

 ## Deployment